Соңғы өңдеу: , Invalid DateTime

 Once peers are connected, and an RLPx session has been started, the wire protocol defines how peers communicate.
 Initially, the wire protocol defined three main tasks: chain synchronization, block propagation and transaction exchange.
 However, once Ethereum switched to proof-of-stake, block propagation and chain synchronization became part of the consensus layer.
 Transaction exchange is still in the remit of the execution clients.
 Transaction exchange refers to exchanging pending transactions between nodes so that miners can select some of them for inclusion in the next block.
 Detailed information about these tasks is available here(opens in a new tab).
 Clients that support these sub-protocols expose them via the JSON-RPC.

 This is a minimal protocol for syncing light clients.
 Traditionally this protocol has rarely been used because full nodes are required to serve data to light clients without being incentivized.
-The default behaviour of execution clients is not to serve light client data over les.
-More information is available in the les spec.
+The default behavior of execution clients is not to serve light client data over les.
+More information is available in the les spec(opens in a new tab).

 The snap protocol(opens in a new tab) is an optional extension that allows peers to exchange snapshots of recent states, allowing peers to verify account and storage data without having to download intermediate Merkle trie nodes.